 A ton of writers also enjoy the camaraderie and the community that comes with joining NaNoWriMo, since everyone is in the same boat of working on hitting their word and page goals every day.

-1. Set your writing schedule
+1. Set a writing schedule

 If you want to hit your 50,000 word goal, that comes out to about 1,667 words per day.
 It can be hard to say how long that will take since everyone has a different writing pace, but the average is about 2 to 3 hours per day.